Corey Anderson (fighter): Bellator MMA

 On August 7, 2020, it was announced that Anderson had signed a multi-fight deal with Bellator MMA after being granted his release from his UFC contract.
 He made his promotional debut against Melvin Manhoef at Bellator 251 on November 5, 2020.
 He was victorious via second round technical knockout.

 On February 9, 2021, it was announced that Anderson would be competing in the Bellator Light Heavyweight World Grand Prix.
-He is scheduled to face promotional newcomer and former Absolute Championship Akhmat Light Heavyweight champion Dovletdzhan Yagshimuradov in the quarterfinal round on April 9 at Bellator 256.
+He was scheduled to face promotional newcomer and former Absolute Championship Akhmat Light Heavyweight champion Dovletdzhan Yagshimuradovv in the quarterfinal round on April 9 at Bellator 256.
 On March 26, it was announced that the bout would be moved to Bellator 257 on April 16.
 Anderson won the bout via third-round technical knockout.

-In the semi-finals of the Grand Prix, Anderson faced Ryan Bader on October 16, 2021 at Bellator 268.
+In the semi-finals of the Grand Prix, Anderson faced Ryan Bader on October 16, 2021, at Bellator 268.
 He won the fight via TKO early in round one.

-In the finals of the Bellator Light Heavyweight World Grand Prix Tournament, Anderson took on reigning champion Vadim Nemkov for the 205-pound title as well as the $1 million prize on April 15, 2022 at Bellator 277.
+In the finals of the Bellator Light Heavyweight World Grand Prix Tournament, Anderson took on reigning champion Vadim Nemkov for the 205-pound title as well as the $1 million prize on April 15, 2022, at Bellator 277.
 The fight ended in a no contest after an accidental clash of heads resulted in a cut on Nemkov's left brow that rendered him unable to continue.

-The rematch of the finals took place on November 18, 2022 at Bellator 288.
+The rematch of the finals took place on November 18, 2022, at Bellator 288.
 Anderson wasn't able to take down Nemkov, going 0 for 16, and was picked apart from distance on the way to losing the bout via unanimous decision.

+Anderson faced Phil Davis on June 16, 2023, at Bellator 297.
+He won the fight via split decision.

+Bellator Light Heavyweight Champion

+After Nemkov vacated the Light Heavyweight title, Anderson faced Karl Moore on March 22, 2024 at Bellator Champions Series 1 for the vacant Bellator Light Heavyweight World Championship.
+He won the bout and the title via unanimous decision, dominating the wrestling throughout the bout.

+Professional Fighters League

+Replacing Ante Delija who withdrew for unknown reasons, Anderson was scheduled to face Vadim Nemkov in a heavyweight bout in their third meeting on January 25, 2025 at Bellator Champions Series 6 (also marketed as PFL Road to Dubai: Champions Series).
+However, on December 15, Anderson stated that the fight was off because he is "too tough of a fight" for Nemkov.

+Anderson faced Denis Goltsov in a heavyweight bout on July 19, 2025, at PFL Champions Series 2.
+He won the bout via technical knockout in the second round.

+PFL Light Heavyweight Champion

+Anderson faced Dovletdzhan Yagshimuradov in a rematch for the inaugural PFL Light Heavyweight Championship on October 3, 2025, at PFL Champions Series 3.
+He won the bout via unanimous decision.